UBC-MDS/DSCI522_blei7_georgejjw_coco/README.md

 #### Using shell script

 If you don't have `Docker` or `Make` installed, you can also run this analysis by executing the following shell script in your terminal at the root of this project:

+> - Please make sure to have all the dependencies for this project installed before executing the shell script.

 ```
 bash run_all.sh